 The rising sun peeks through the Hassan II Mosque

 Welcome to Morocco's west coast!
 The largest city in Morocco, Casablanca is a modern city with major French influence.
-An architectural treat, visit the popular Hassan II Mosque and admire its exquisite craftsmanship.
-Sitting pretty on an outcrop over the Atlantic Ocean, the Hassan II Mosque is estimated to house 25,000 worshippers inside with additional room for 80,000 in its courtyard.
+For an architectural treat, start your explorations with a visit to the popular Hassan II Mosque and admire its exquisite craftsmanship.
+Sitting pretty on an outcrop over the Atlantic Ocean, the Hassan II Mosque is estimated to house 25,000 worshippers inside, with additional room for 80,000 in its courtyard.
 Unique to Morocco, Hassan II is one of few mosques where non-Muslims are permitted to enter.
-Feast your eyes on the intricate marble work, wood and stone carving, and gilded cedar ceilings.
+Feast your eyes on the intricate marblework, wood and stone carving, and gilded cedar ceilings.

-Explore Parc de la Ligue Arabe and check out the Casablanca Cathedral (no longer in use) for a fine example of mid-19th-century Mauresque architecture (a mix of European art deco and Moorish style).
-Visit the Old Medina (old quarter), the only part of the city pre-dating the French protectorate, before touring the Hobous, or new medina.
+Explore Parc de la Ligue Arabe and check out the Casablanca Cathedral (no longer in use) for a fine example of mid-19th-century Mauresque architecture (a mix of European Art Deco and Moorish styles).
+Visit the Old Medina (old quarter), the only part of the city pre-dating the French protectorate, before touring the Hobous, or the "New Medina."
 Built in the 1930s by the French, Hobous is a great place to seek out the olive, vegetable, and spice markets, as well as admire more examples of Mauresque buildings.
-Take a stroll along the Boulevard de la Corniche, often referred to as the "Miami of Morocco."
+Don't miss a stroll along the Boulevard de la Corniche, often referred to as the "Miami of Morocco."

-Day 2: Roman Ruins at Volubilis & Imperial Cities of Meknes and Fes
+Day 2: Transfer to Fes via the Roman Ruins at Volubilis & Meknes

 Roman ruins of Volubilis, Morocco

-Jump back in time as you walk through Roman ruins at Volubilis
+Step back in time as you walk through the Roman ruins at Volubilis

-Meet your driver and head northeast toward Fes.
+Meet your driver this morning and head three hours northeast toward Fes.
 Along the way, stop and stretch your legs to explore Meknes.
-A smaller version of Fes, Meknes offers a calmer medina and shopkeepers are not as pushy to make a sale.
+A smaller version of Fes, Meknes offers a calmer medina, and shopkeepers are not as pushy to make a sale.
 While Meknes is quite large, the two main areas of interest are the Ville Impériale (Imperial City) and the manageable medina.
 Be sure to check out the grand Bab al-Mansour gate and the Mausoleum of Moulay Ismail.
 Next, visit the Roman ruins of Volubilis.
-Founded in the 3rd century BCE, it remains incredibly well-preserved as a UNESCO-protected site.
+Founded in the third century BCE, it remains incredibly well-preserved as a UNESCO-protected site.

 Carry on eastward to Fes.
 Before venturing into the medina, take the time to complete a short trek up a hill to the ruins of the Merenid Tombs for an all-encompassing view of the medieval city.
 The best time to visit the tombs is around dusk.
 The muezzin's calls to worship can be heard through the valley as the city lights begin to glow, adding to the atmosphere.
-Return to your traditional riad for a warm meal and settle in for the evening.
+Continue to your traditional riad (a traditional townhouse with a central courtyard) for a warm meal and settle in for the evening.

-Day 3: Fes: Exploring the Imperial City & Medieval Medina
+Day 3: Fes: Explore the Imperial City & Medieval Medina

 Al Attarine Madrasa, Fes, Morocco

-The oldest of the imperial cities in Morocco, and perhaps the most interesting and exciting to explore, Fes has undergone little colonial development adding to its medieval appeal.
-The most complete medina in the Arab world and a UNESCO World Heritage site, Fes is made up of three main points of interest: Fes el Bali (old Fes, the medina, and where you will spend most of your time), Fes el Jdid ('new' Fes), and the French-influenced Ville Nouvelle.
-Meet your guide to learning more about the history and culture of Fes, and most importantly, to help you navigate the medina.
+The oldest of the Imperial Cities of Morocco and perhaps the most interesting and exciting to explore, Fes has undergone little colonial development adding to its medieval appeal.
+Home to the most complete medina in the Arab world and a UNESCO World Heritage site, Fes is made up of three main points of interest: Fes el Bali (old Fes, the medina, and where you will spend most of your time), Fes el Jdid (new Fes), and the French-influenced Ville Nouvelle.
+Meet your guide to learning more about the history and culture of Fes and, most importantly, to help you navigate the medina.

-Begin your tour in Fes el Bali, starting at the Bab Boujeloud gate that welcomes you onto Talâa Kebira.
-Discover the wares for sale in the souks (markets) and shops as you pass the Spanish- and Tunisian-influenced architecture.
-One of the most unique sights in the old Medina is the tanneries and Chouara Tannery is no exception.
+Begin your tour in Fes el Bali, starting at the Bab Boujloud (Blue Gate) that welcomes you onto Talâa Kebira.
+Discover the wares for sale in the souks (markets) and shops as you pass the Spanish and Tunisian-influenced architecture.
+One of the most unique sights in the old medina is the tanneries, and Chouara Tannery is no exception.
 Climb to the rooftop of a nearby leather shop for a better view of the 11th-century stone pots filled with dye and men working.
 Follow your guide to Al-Qarawiyyin Library and Mosque (859 CE).
-If you're lucky, you may be able to sneak a peek inside the Library.
+If you're lucky, you may be able to sneak a peek inside the library.

-Day 4: Into the Desert: Erfoud, Merzouga & the Sahara
+Day 4: Into the Desert: Transfer to Merzoud via the High Atlas

 Sunny trek on camels through Erg Chebbi, near Merzouga, Morocco